vaibhav-goklani/python-automations/03-Password-CLI/README.md

 - The entire vault is encrypted as one blob — any change requires re‑encrypting/writing the whole vault.
 - No password history, tags, or search — only exact name lookups.
 - No clipboard integration or auto‑type features.
-- Consider adding optional Argon2 KDF, built‑in migration, or integration with OS keyrings as future improvements.

----

-## Contributing

-Contributions, bug reports and suggestions are welcome.
-Please open an issue or submit a PR on GitHub.

-When contributing, ensure your changes preserve the security model and write tests for new functionality.

----

-## License

-Pick an appropriate license for your project (MIT, Apache‑2.0, etc.).

 ---